The Magic of Heart-Centered Living

 Bring beauty into your field.

-Low vibrations often cling when you keep giving your energy away.
+Low vibrations often linger when you keep giving your energy away without care.

 Try: